 More about Five Field Kono:

 I have shared several types of abstract strategy games.
-For example, Tapatan is a three in a row game; Pong Hau K’i is a blocking game; Len Choa is a hunt game.
+For example, Tapatan is a three in a row game; Pong Hau K’i is a blocking game; Len Choa and Fox and Geese are a hunt games.
 Five Field Kono belongs to a category known as replacement games.
 The game is traditional, but was first recorded in the west by Stewart Culin in his book, Korean games : with notes on the corresponding games of China and Japan, published in 1895.
 If you are feeling a little nerdy, you can view Culin’s book online here.

 If you want to invest in a manufactured version of the game, this wooden game set is gorgeous.
 But honestly, I would just use our printable.
 Takes up much less space, right?